doxxedd/dinari.ca/content/posts/vikectf/floating-viking-head.md

 &nbsp;

-Slap all our findings in an angr template or write your own (GIGACHAD move) and run it!
+Slap all our findings in an angr template or write your own (GIGACHAD move) and run it! (just make sure your binary file is in the same folder as the python file)

 ```py
 import angr